Franz Schubert: Last years and masterworks

 The setbacks of previous years were compensated by the prosperity and happiness of 1825.
 Publication had been moving more rapidly, the stress of poverty was for a time lightened, and in the summer he had a pleasant holiday in Upper Austria where he was welcomed with enthusiasm.
 It was during this tour that he produced the seven-song cycle Fräulein am See, based on Walter Scott's The Lady of the Lake, and including "Ellens Gesang III" ("Hymn to the Virgin") (D. 839, Op.
 52, No. 6); the lyrics of Adam Storck's German translation of the Scott poem are now frequently replaced by the full text of the traditional Roman Catholic prayer Hail Mary (Ave Maria in Latin), but for which the Schubert melody is not an original setting.
 The original only opens with the greeting "Ave Maria", which also recurs only in the refrain.
-In 1825, Schubert also wrote the Piano Sonata in A minor (D 845, first published as op.
+In 1825, Schubert also wrote the Piano Sonata in A minor (D. 845, first published as op.
 42), and began the Symphony in C major (Great C major, D. 944), which was completed the following year.

 Wilhelm August Rieder: Oil painting, 1875, after Rieder's watercolor painting of 1825.

 From 1826 to 1828, Schubert resided continuously in Vienna, except for a brief visit to Graz, Austria, in 1827.
 In 1826, he dedicated a symphony (D. 944, that later came to be known as the Great C major) to the Gesellschaft der Musikfreunde and received an honorarium in return.
-The String Quartet No. 14 in D minor (D. 810), with the variations on Death and the Maiden, was written during the winter of 1825–1826, and first played on 25 January 1826.
-Later in the year came the String Quartet No. 15 in G major, (D 887, first published as op.
-161), the Rondo in B minor for violin and piano (D. 895), Rondeau brillant, and the Piano Sonata in G major, (D 894, first published as Fantasie in G, op.
+The String Quartet No. 14 in D minor (D. 810), with the variations on Death and the Maiden, was written during the winter of 1825–1826, and first performed on 25 January 1826.
+Later in the year came the String Quartet No. 15 in G major, (D. 887, first published as op.
+161), the Rondo in B minor for violin and piano (D. 895), Rondeau brillant, and the Piano Sonata in G major, (D. 894, first published as Fantasie in G, op.
 78).
-He also produced in 1826 three Shakespearian songs, of which "Ständchen" (D. 889) and "An Sylvia" (D. 891) were allegedly written on the same day, the former at a tavern where he broke his afternoon's walk, the latter on his return to his lodging in the evening.
+He also produced in 1826 three Shakespearean songs, of which "Ständchen" (D. 889) and "An Sylvia" (D. 891) were allegedly written on the same day; the former composed at a tavern where he broke his afternoon's walk, the latter on his return to his lodging in the evening.